Why SSPs and POA&Ms Aren’t Enough for Compliance

 In 2018, proposed DOD guidance is already moving to full enforcement of compliance.
 Compliance failures can lead to more serious consequences than a data breach.
 Failure to comply with DFARS can lead contractors to incur penalties either by the United States Government (civil, criminal, contractual actions in law and administrative), or by individuals and private organizations that were damaged by lack of compliance (actions for damages).

 - Bid Protests: While SSPs and POA&Ms are important for determining “adequate security,” it’s still unclear the exact part they’ll play in bid protests and the implementation of NIST SP 800-171.
 After reviewing the implementation status during the pre-award stage, the DoD can make an unacceptable or acceptable determination, and ultimately decide if the contract should be rewarded.
 Another option is to evaluate implementation as a “separate technical evaluation factor.”
 During the pre-award process, contractors may choose to protest terms where a solicitation’s treatment of NIST SP 800-171 implementation fails to be consistent with DoD’s guidance.
-On the other hand, if a contract was rewarded to another contractor, disappointed offerers may consider challenging the award to another offeror where the assessment of the protester’s or awardee’s implementation of NIST SP 800-171 is inconsistent with the guidance documents.
-If the DoD notices inconsistencies between implementation of NIST SP 800-171 and your SSP and POA&M, they could award the contract to another contractor.
-During 2018, contract protests awarded to higher priced bidders were based in part on compliance with cyber security and employing more than the minimum security requirements in NIST SP-800-171.
+On the other hand, if a contract was rewarded to another contractor, disappointed offerors may consider challenging the award to another offeror where the assessment of the protester’s or awardee’s implementation of NIST SP 800-171 is inconsistent with the guidance documents.
+If the DoD notices inconsistencies between the implementation of NIST SP 800-171 and your SSP and POA&M, they could award the contract to another contractor.
+During 2018, contract protests awarded to higher-priced bidders were based in part on compliance with cybersecurity and employing more than the minimum security requirements in NIST SP-800-171.

 - Termination Risk: The accuracy of your SSP and POA&M, along with providing proof that you’re moving toward full compliance, is crucial.
-For the most accurate evaluation, draft guidance states that solicitations and contracts must include contract data requirements (CDRLs) to “require delivery of System Security Plan and any Plans of action after contract award.”
+For the most accurate evaluation, the draft guidance states that solicitations and contracts must include contract data requirements (CDRLs) to “require delivery of System Security Plan and any Plans of action after contract award.”
 Now that both SSPs and POA&Ms are a contractual obligation, failure to be in compliance may provide a basis for termination if compliance isn’t completed.
-Or, if the SSP does not accurately state the implementation status of the contractor’s cyber security.
+Or, if the SSP does not accurately state the implementation status of the contractor’s cybersecurity.

 - DCMA Audits: DoD has recently stated that as part of its audit function, DCMA will pull out all the stops to confirm all contractors have an SSP and POA&M. However, DCMA will not be providing an analysis if the SSP fully complies with the NIST 800-171 security requirements.
 It’s unknown at this point if the DCMA would leverage any of DoD’s guidance in its review.

 - False Claims Act: If a contractor is audited by DoD and found not to have implemented DFARS/NIST 800-171, the contractor can be on the receiving end of numerous penalties.
-For example, if your SSP misrepresents your actual cyber security status, DoD can bring an action based on fraud, which is a False Claims Act violation.
+For example, if your SSP misrepresents your actual cybersecurity status, DoD can bring an action based on fraud, which is a False Claims Act violation.
 DoD may also be able to prove that the original SSP was key to the Department’s award decision.
 If DoD’s argument is successful, your earnings under the original contract are at risk, along with the reputation of your organization.